leftfield-geospatial/homonim/docs/cli.rst

     SR_B4     Band 4 (red) surface      0.655  Nadir_Reflectance_Ba  NBAR at local solar      0.645
               reflectance                      nd1                   noon for band 1

-In the case where *source* and *reference* are not RGB, and don't have *center_wavelength* metadata, it is up to the user to specify matching bands.
-This can be done, simply by providing *source* and *reference* files with the same number of bands in the matching order (i.e. source bands 1, 2, .., N correspond to reference bands 1, 2, ..., N).
+In the case where *source* and *reference* are not RGB, and don't have ``center_wavelength`` metadata, it is up to the user to specify matching bands.
+This can be done simply by providing *source* and *reference* files with the same number of bands in the matching order (i.e. source bands 1, 2, .., N correspond to reference bands 1, 2, ..., N).
 Or, matching and ordered subsets of *source* and *reference* bands can be specified with the :option:`--src-band <homonim-fuse --src-band>` and :option:`--ref-band <homonim-fuse --ref-band>` options.

 Let's repeat the previous example to see how this would look.
 Here, we also specify the matching reference bands with the :option:`--ref-band <homonim-fuse --ref-band>` option.